Inflammation: What’s Diet Got to Do with It?

 These foods promote inflammation and have also been linked to a higher risk of developing heart disease, cancer and type 2 diabetes.
 These foods also can contribute to weight gain, which can also increase inflammation levels.

-Another way you can lower levels of inflammation is to undergo fat stem cell therapy from Park Avenue Stem Cell.
-To learn more about fat stem cell therapy from Dr. Singer, call us today at 888-386-4751.
+Another way you can lower levels of inflammation is to undergo regenerative treatment from Park Avenue Stem Cell.
+To learn more, call us today at 888-386-4751.